akauppi/firebase-ci-builder/README.md

 You can check the size by:

 ```
-$ docker image ls firebase-custom-builder:9.6.0-node14
+$ docker image ls firebase-ci-builder:9.6.1-node16
 REPOSITORY            TAG                  IMAGE ID       CREATED         SIZE
-firebase-custom-builder                                                     9.6.1-node14-npm7     b7e912f71ea3   2 days ago     557MB
+firebase-ci-builder   9.11.0-node16-npm7   90e213f2a93d   6 minutes ago   533MB
 ```

-## Push to...
+## Push to the cloud

-### Container Registry (Google Cloud)

 ---

 >NOTE: Do NOT think of uploading to a regional Container Registry, if you plan to use Cloud Build.
 Cloud Build runs in the US region and it would fetch your custom builder image separately for each *build*.
-Egress costs for inter-region transport of 500MB is about 0.10 eur (if the author calculated right).
+Egress costs for inter-region transport of 500MB is about 0.10 eur.
 >
 >Instead, push the image once to the US Container Registry.
 Cloud Build gets it fast, does its job and can deploy to any region.
 Since your code is involved, not data, this should be outside of GDPR domain (no guarantees, author's opinion).
 >
 >Counter note: If you set up a [worker pool](https://cloud.google.com/sdk/gcloud/reference/alpha/builds/worker-pools/create), you can run Cloud Build within the region.
-You probably know the drills if you're doing such.
+You probably know the drill if you're doing such.
 >
 >You can follow the discussion here: [FR: Select build region](https://issuetracker.google.com/issues/63480105) (Google IssueTracker)